finbourne/lusid-sdk-python-preview/sdk/docs/WorkspaceApi.md

 # **get_personal_workspace**
 > Workspace get_personal_workspace(workspace_name, as_at=as_at)

-[EARLY ACCESS] GetPersonalWorkspace: Get a personal workspace.
+[EXPERIMENTAL] GetPersonalWorkspace: Get a personal workspace.

 Get a personal workspace.